Offering You Delicious Menu Reminiscent of Mexico

 They can transform simple and cheap plant-based ingredients such as rice and beans into flavorful, main course-worthy dishes.
 Add a little chili powder to your scrambled eggs for a spicy kick.

-Here are 5 savory ways to spice up your ordinary meal with a Mexican kick:
+Here are 5 savory ways to spice up your ordinary meal with Mexican herbs and spices :

 If you plan to kick your meal up a notch with authentic Mexican flavor, you should not miss adding chili powder.
-It is a blend of spices that involves chili peppers and other seasonings such as garlic powder, oregano, and other spices.
+As one of the common Mexican spices, child powder is a combination of chili peppers and other seasonings such as garlic powder, oregano, and other traditional Mexican spices.